hyperledger-labs/minifabric/docs/JoinChannelAndWorkWithChaincode.md

 This document describe the fully process how to do the following:

-add a new organization into existing fabric network and also installOnce you have a new organization as part of the existing Fabric network by following the process described in [Add New Organization](AddNewOrganization.md), most likely you will need to join the peers of the new organization to some channels and make sure that the peers will be running the chaincode that already running on other org's peers so that the new peers can participate in transactions.
+Add a new organization into existing fabric network Join peers from the new organization to the existing channel Install chaincode running on the existing peers onto new peers Approve and commit the chaincode
+Verify endorsement and chaincode containers

-This doc will describe the steps you need to take to accomplish the above task.
-Assume that you have two working directories, `mysite0` and `mysite1`.
+This doc will describe the steps you need to take to accomplish the above tasks.
+Assume that you have two working directories, `mysite0` and `mysite1` under your root directory.
 Each working directory will represent a site which may include one or multiple orgs and peers, the two working directory can very well be on differnt servers, in that case, you will need to have other means such as `scp` to transfer necessary files between servers.
 Here are example of the two spec.yaml files

 ```
-cat mysite0/spec.yaml
+cat ~/mysite0/spec.yaml

 fabric:
   peers: